the-code-magician/articles/_articles/covid-19.md

 In the beginning of 2020, the world became the stage for a large scientific, social and economical experiment.
 On the 31st December, 2019 cases of a pneumonia with unknown cause were reported in Wuhan, capital of the Hubei province in China.
 The virus, later identified as a SARS-Cov-2, causes the COVID-19 disease.

 Due to the lack of a vaccine, governments applied non-pharmaceutical intererventions (NPIs) to slow the spread of the virus.
-Among these interventions, we find common terms from every-day news, such as social distancing, personal protective equipment, increase of medical staff or contact tracing.
-In this article, we will explain the different measurements.
+Among these interventions, we find common terms from every-day news, such as social distancing, personal protective equipment, increase of medical staff or contact tracing<sup>[[1]](#haug2020)</sup>.
+Deep in this article, you will find an [explanaton the different measurements](#non-pharmaceutical-interventions).

 These measures have been implemented to different extents with different time periods accross different countries.
 These measures have deep economical impacts in the society and have been criticized due to the lact of scientific evidence supporting their effictiveness.